 Around 2007, Intel introduced its vPro technology, which isn’t much more than a marketing term for a suite of hardware-based technologies included on select Intel processors produced since then.

-Mainly targeted at the enterprise market, vPro, which is often confused with Intel’s Active Management Technology (AMT), encompasses Intel technologies such as Hyper-Threading, AMT, Turbo Boost 2.0 and VT-x in a single package.
-For a computer to utilize vPro technology, it must have a vPro-enabled processor, a vPro-enabled chipset and a BIOS that supports vPro technology.
+vPro, which is often confused with Intel’s Active Management Technology (AMT), is mainly targeted at the enterprise market.
+It encompasses Intel technologies such as Hyper-Threading, AMT, Turbo Boost 2.0 and VT-x in a single package.
+For a computer to utilize vPro technology, it must have a vPro-enabled processor, a vPro-enabled chipset and a basic input/output system (BIOS) that supports vPro technology.

 These are some of the major technologies vPro includes: